-The application process includes two submission phases: Concept Paper and Full Application.
-Only applicants who have submitted an eligible Concept Paper will be eligible to submit a Full Application.
+The application process includes multiple submission phases: Letter of Intent and Full Application.
+Only applicants who have submitted a Letter of Intent will be eligible to submit a Full Application.

 All submissions must conform to the form and content requirements described below, including maximum page lengths.